 - +61 (0)2 4931 6790 (attn: Environmental Sustainability Unit)

-- Environmental Sustainability Unit, NSW Trade & Investment, Resources & Energy Division, PO Box 344 Hunter Region Mail Centre NSW 2310
+- Environmental Sustainability Unit, NSW Department of Planning and Environment, Division of Resources and Mining, PO Box 344 Hunter Region Mail Centre NSW 2310

 - 516 High Street Maitland NSW 2320 Map